 Make sure to create only a few work policies at first.
 Do not overdo it.
 Furthermore, strive to make your work policies well-defined and simple.
 They need to be visible and open to discussion.
 Remember that just like anything else in Kanban, work policies are also prone to continuous improvement.

 Visualization of work policies on a Kanban board in Kanbanize

 Step 5: Add Work in Progress (WIP) Limits

-For example, if your team is of five people, the WIP limit for the In Progress column should be set to a maximum of 5 tasks allowed to be put in there.
-This means that each member is allowed to work on only one task.
+For example, if your team is of five people, the WIP limit for the In Progress column is recommended to be set to a maximum of 5 tasks allowed to be put in there.
+This means that each member is allowed to work on only one task at a time.